More Than One “Glass Ceiling”

 When I’m Not Working with You

-In addition to enjoying deep conversations, I’m a regular person – a bit introverted and sensitive – who loves to cook, read, studies psychology (especially groundbreaking and trauma work), enjoys a TV-induced ugly cry, and spends quality time hanging with my partner and our two cats, Sid and Oscar.
+In addition to enjoying deep conversations, I’m a regular person – a bit introverted and sensitive – who loves to cook, read, studies psychology (especially groundbreaking neuroscience and trauma work), enjoys a TV-induced ugly cry, and spends quality time hanging with my partner and our two cats, Sid and Oscar.

 Master of Science: Counseling – Nova Southeastern University